top of page

 We’ve all held onto something “just in case”—a pair of shoes we haven't worn in five years or a kitchen gadget we’ve never used.
 The “what if” fear can paralyze us from letting go.

-Solution: Put the items into a closed box or bin and label with a 6-12 month expiration date.
-If you haven't used something or even gone looking for it in six months, you probably won't miss it - it’s time to say goodbye.
-And if you really do need it later, you can always replace it.
+Solution: Put the items into a closed box or bin and label it with a 6-12 month expiration date.
+If you haven't used something or even gone looking for it in six months, you probably won't miss it.
+It’s time to say goodbye.
+If you really do need it later, you can always replace it.
 The odds are, you won’t.

 3. Overwhelm and Decision Fatigue